Vijay Shekhar Sharma: Career

 In 1997, while in college, he started the website indiasite.net, and sold it two years later for US$1 million.
 Three years later, in 2000, he started One97 Communications which offered mobile content including news, cricket scores, ringtones, jokes and exam results.
 One97 Communications Limited is the parent company of Paytm, a digital payments and financial services company that was launched by Sharma in 2010.
 In November 2021, Paytm went public raising $2.5 billion at a valuation of $19 billion, making it India's largest initial public offering at that time.

 Sharma is also an angel investor who has supported tech startups.
+He has backed a range of companies, including Innov8, InnerChef, GOQii, Zapr, and Hiver, among others.

 Sharma joined the board of management at Netaji Subhas University of Technology in Delhi for three years.

 In 2024, Sharma stepped down from his role as part-time non-executive chairman and board member of Paytm Payments Bank.
 This decision followed regulatory challenges encountered by the bank with the Reserve Bank of India.